Czechowice-Dziedzice: 19th and early 20th centuries

+World War II

 Czechowice and Dziedzice were annexed by Nazi Germany at the beginning of World War II in September 1939.
 The local population was subjected to deportations for forced labor into Germany and to concentration camps, expropriations, street round-ups, death sentences and public executions (see Nazi crimes against the Polish nation).
 Polish social and political life, as well as Polish education were being destroyed.

+Six Poles from Czechowice and Dziedzice, including four policemen, were murdered by the Russians in the Katyn massacre in 1940.

 In 1942, the Germans established two forced labor camps in the town: one for Poles (Polenlager) and one for Jewish men.
 During the Oil Campaign of World War II, the oil refinery at Czechowice was bombed on August 20, 1944.
 In 1944, the occupiers established the Tschechowitz I and II subcamps of Auschwitz in Czechowice-Dziedzice, which provided forced labor for the SOCONY-Vacuum oil plant and housed over 600 prisoners.
 There were cases of prisoners being killed by SS guards while trying to accept food from Poles outside the camps or during escape attempts.
 On 18 January 1945, some 450 prisoners were sent on a death march towards Wodzisław Śląski.
 On 21 January 1945, the SS and SD massacred the remaining prisoners at the subcamp, with only several surviving the massacre.
 In 1945, German occupation ended and Czechowice and Dziedzice were restored to Poland.

+Post-war period

 In 1951, Dziedzice were merged with Czechowice, concurrently the expanded gmina was given town rights.
 However, the name of the new town was Czechowice, which disappointed the citizens of Dziedzice.
 After complaints in 1958, the town was renamed Czechowice-Dziedzice.

 From 1975 to 1998, it was attached to the Katowice Voivodeship, and since 1999 to Silesian Voivodeship.

 In 1993, a new Freedom Monument was erected in place of the former, destroyed by the Germans in 1939.